sagarjain2030/GameTheory_PrisonersDilemma/README.md

 cmake -B .\build\ -G "Unix Makefiles" make
 ```
 4. Go to build directory.
 There you will find exe created.
+Run the exe.
+5. Since there has been some issue with exe not finding dll as issue 1, you can run copy.bat file
-Run the exe and follow the instructions.
+6. Open the build\bin directory and run the exe.

 ## Future Work
 1. Add more strategies
 2. Run stategies in threads and Check which are the best strategies to play the game.